 This is even after using a H2B ISA for your first mortgage deposit, although keep in mind that a Lifetime ISA only pays its bonus at the end of the tax year, while HTB ISA bonus is paid at any time, upon redemption.

 Whether you decide to go for a Lifetime ISA or Help to buy ISA, once you’ve saved enough to put down a deposit on your first home and claimed the government bonus, the next stage is no different from any other mortgage application.

 Using a H2B ISA or Lifetime ISA won’t limit you in terms of which lenders you can approach, so we recommend you speak to an all-of-market advisor to get access to the best deals for you.

 Most lenders will ask for a deposit of at least 5%, and many will require 10%, 15% or more depending on factors such as your credit history, your age, the type and location of the property you’re buying, and how you receive your income.

 A Help to Buy ISA and the Help to Buy equity loan scheme can be used in conjunction with each other, which can help borrowers with the minimum deposit of 5% get on the property ladder.

-If you’re a perfect fit for your lender in terms of their policies on all of these factors you’ll be able to pay a lower deposit, whereas if you have a more complicated profile with a lot of bad credit for example, you’ll be seen as higher risk and the lender will usually ask for a higher deposit, and you may need to find a more specialist lender - speak to an expert for the best advice.
+If you’re a perfect fit for your lender in terms of their policies on all of these factors you’ll be able to pay a lower deposit, whereas if you have a more complicated profile with a lot of bad credit for example, you’ll be seen as higher risk and the lender will usually ask for a higher deposit, and you may need to find a more specialist lender for a mortgage with bad credit.

 What size mortgage can I afford?